moulos-lab/better4u/01_genetic_data_analysis_plan/README.md

 **NOTE**:

-1. All the parameters will be present in the final analysis plan and decided by the central analysis team.
-2. We used `--ignore-pred` here because our sample for Step 1 is too small to produce whole genome predictions required by `regenie`.
+We used `--ignore-pred` here because our sample for Step 1 is too small to produce whole genome predictions required by `regenie`.
 It should **not** be the case with real data.